AdarshS20/UScrimeDataAnalysis/README.md

 # UScrimeDataAnalysis
-Analysis of UScrime dataset in MASS package
+Analysis of UScrime dataset Using MASS package